-Most of the training takes place face-to-face in groups.
+Most of the training takes place face-to-face in groups\.
 At

 One Adoption we organise specially designed preparation training programmes regularly, and you will be required to attend one of these during the process, usually in stage one.
-The preparation training takes place over one day in stage one and three days in stage two.
-It is essential that you attend the full programme, and if you apply in a partnership, you will both need to attend the full course together.
+The preparation training groups take place over three days and it is essential that you attend the full programme, and if you apply in a partnership, you will both need to attend the full course together.

 We will let you know at the end of stage one if you may be suitable to adopt and whether you can proceed to a full assessment in stage two.
-You will need to let us know whether you wish to proceed to stage two within six months of this decision.
-You can take a break of up to six months between stage one and two if you so wish. where restrictions allow.
+You will need to let us know whether you wish to proceed to stage two within six months of this decision, .
+You can take a break of up to six months between stage one and two if you so wish.

+\where restrictions allow.
 Otherwise training will be held online.

-Stage Two

-Full assessment
+Stage Two Full assessment